drmikehenry/romt/README.rst

 ``--crates CRATES_ROOT``.

 As with the INDEX, crate files are distributed into subdirectories based on the first few characters of the crate's name.
-The scheme is similar to that used by INDEX, but crate names are not converted to lowercase when calculating the directory names; this allows nginx URL rewriting rules to compute the directory names.
-Since crates aren't stored in a Git repository, there is no harm caused when directory names with case-collisions are aliased together on a case-insensitive filesystem.
+By default, the prefixes are lowercase (unless forced to mixed-case via ``romt crate --prefix=mixed``).
+Romt versions before 0.4.0 used mixed-case prefixes exclusively, as the author did not know how to compute lowercase prefixes in nginx rules (this is now solved using Perl with nginx).
+Mixed-case prefixes caused problems when accessing a crates mirror via both case-sensitive and case-insensitive shares simultaneously, so lowercase prefixes are now preferred.

 =========  =================  ==========
 {prefix}   crate name length  crate name